ShaunCurtis/Blazr.Demo.Toaster/readme.md

         }
     }
 ```
-Finally the `Dispose` method which clears the timer event handler.
+Finally the `Dispose` method clears the timer event handler.

 ```csharp
     public void Dispose()
     {
         if (_timer is not null)